daradib/openwebui-plugins/README.md

                         HuggingFace. (default: None)
   --format {plain,markdown,json}
-                        Format to parse PDF files into (default: plain) --workers WORKERS     Number of workers to use for parsing documents (default: None)
+                        Format to parse PDF files into (default: plain) --workers WORKERS     Number of workers to use for parsing documents, generating embeddings, and saving to the vector store (default: None)
   --dry-run             Compare files between input directory and Qdrant
                         collection without actually adding or deleting